Close

 After completing BA in Economics, most aspirants pursue an MBA programme.
 Master’s in Finance Management and Accounting Analytics are also among popular courses.

-At undergraduate level, BA or BSc in Economics is the best option, while MA/MSc in Economics is a common choice for thousands of students.
+At the undergraduate level, a BA or BSc in Economics is the best option, while an MA/MSc in Economics is a common choice for thousands of students.
 You can also choose a joint course in economics with either management or business.

 Economists are always in demand worldwide.
 With today’s global economy vulnerable to recession more than ever, the industry needs smart brains to tackle every risk on the way.